 Natural Resources

 Argentina has a great wealth and diversity of natural resources.
-Accompanied by scientific, productive and distributive policies, they can be the lever for the country’s development.
-Encouraging innovation based on natural resources can contribute to diversifying the productive matrix and exporting knowledge-intensive products.
+Accompanied by scientific, productive and distributive policies, can be the lever for the country’s development.
+Promoting innovation based on natural resources can contribute to diversifying the productive matrix and exporting knowledge-intensive products.

 We work to improve the governance of natural resources, how?
-We propose policies to value and regulate the use of resources, care for the environment, the distribution of benefits and the articulation between the different actors.
+We propose policies to give value and regulate the use of resources, the care of the environment, the distribution of benefits and the articulation between the different actors.

 Natural resources can be the engine of innovation that Argentina needs to grow and develop.